-SAML - Security Assertion Markup Language SAML, developed by the Security Services Technical Committee of "Organization for the Advancement of Structured Information Standards" (OASIS), is an XML-based framework for exchanging user authentication, entitlement, and attribute information.
+SAML - Security Assertion Markup Language, developed by the Security Services Technical Committee of "Organization for the Advancement of Structured Information Standards" (OASIS), is an XML-based framework for exchanging user authentication, entitlement, and attribute information.
 SAML is a derivative of XML.
-The purpose of SAML is to enable Single Sign-On for web applications across various domains.
+The purpose of SAML is to enable Single Sign-On for web applications across various domains and services.

-The configuration details for the SAML are generally provided by the third party provider or a SAML supported system like Active Directory.
+The configuration details for the SAML are provided by the third party Identity provider (IDP) or a SAML supported system like Active Directory.

 The parameters required for SAML configuration includes: